 National Geographic 76mm Compact Reflector Telescope - 80-20103

-Cassagrain: Accredited to inventor Laurent Cassagrain first appearing in 1672.
+Maksutov Cassagrain: Excellent if you just want to view planets.
+Accredited to inventor Laurent Cassagrain first appearing in 1672.
 Similar to the reflector design except you have 2 folded mirrors that send focus beams from a covered lens , closed tube on the front, to secondary lens which is then returned in a direct path to the back of the telescope to the eyepiece.
 They are small and compact in size is size and don't require as much maintenance as a reflector design.
-Also can be used for day or night time viewing.
+Night time viewing only.

 Explore FirstLight 127mm Mak-Cassegrain Telescope with Twilight I Mount - FL-MC1271900MAZ01